Border separations illustrate why the U.S. abandoned orphanages

 If a child is young enough, brain development is damaged and their brains can be smaller and more disorganized, the experts said.

 Parents are critical for normal brain development.
-It doesn’t have to be a biological parent, but human beings have evolved to need intense, one-on-one care in early childhood, said Tottenham.
+It doesn’t have to be a biological parent, but human beings have evolved to need intense, one-on-one care in early childhood, Tottenham said.

 “Parents are doing a whole host of things to our brains, regardless of what their parenting styles are,” Tottenham said.

-On a genetic level, said Tottenham, studies have shown that children raised in institutions have damage to structures called telomeres, which are the caps on the ends of chromosomes.
+On a genetic level, Tottenham said, studies have shown that children raised in institutions have damage to structures called telomeres, which are the caps on the ends of chromosomes.

 “You can see that those telomeres, which weather naturally as we get older, seem to be weathering at a greater rate in children who experience early childhood adversities,” Tottenham said.